How to Manage a Software Development Project: Top 10 Tips to Boost Efficiency

 Monitoring the process may be accomplished in different ways, for example, it may be a separate chat where each team member sends his report or daily short meetings.
 The form doesn’t make that much of a difference, but what makes is the amount of time devoted to reporting.
 Make sure that meetings or reports don’t happen too rarely, but at the same time they shouldn’t take too much of the project time, everything is better in moderation.

-One more important factor that influences project work significantly is outlining project team roles.
-Every team member has to receive only the tasks, which are relevant to his experience and skills.
+One more critical factor that influences project work significantly is outlining project team roles.
+Every team member has to receive only the tasks relevant to his experience and skills.
 The right task assignment will allow you to get optimum productivity of every teammate separately and of a team as a whole.

 For example, a junior developer cannot carry out the same complex tasks which a senior developer undertakes.
 Such an experiment will prove if not impossible, then at least ineffective.
 And vice versa, a senior developer cannot perform minor tasks, while priority tasks are in a waiting queue.